HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models

 \section{Introduction}

 Diffusion models learn score function \cite{SDE} to gradually transform a random noise into a structured output, offering state-of-the-art performance in Text-to-Image (T2I) generation \cite{SD, SDXL, FLUX}.
 However, these models are typically trained on a large set of pre-collected datasets (\eg, web images) that may not accurately represent target conditional distribution aligned with human intention and preferences.
-Consequently, the generated images often misrepresent users' textual instructions and fail to reflect their aesthetic preferences.
-Despite classifier-based or free advances \cite{ClassifierGuidance, ClassifierFreeGuidance}, models only improve prompt controllability but still struggle to reflect fine-grained human preferences.
-These challenges highlight the necessity of diffusion model \emph{alignment} \cite{Alignment} to bridge the gap between the generated images and human preferences, enhancing semantic consistency with textual prompts and visual appeals.
+As a result, generated images often fail to faithfully follow users' textual instructions or reflect their aesthetic preferences.
+While classifier-based and classifier-free guidance \cite{ClassifierGuidance, ClassifierFreeGuidance} improve prompt controllability, they do not address fine-grained human preferences.
+These challenges highlight the necessity of diffusion model \emph{alignment} \cite{Alignment}, which aims to bridge the gap between generated outputs and human preferences by enhancing both semantic consistency with textual prompts and overall visual quality.

-Alignment of diffusion models is generally approached through fine-tuning and test-time scaling.
-Fine-tuning alignment approaches, including Reinforcement Learning (RL) \cite{SPO, DiffusionDPO, DiffusionKTO, DanceGRPO, MixGRPO} and direct backpropagation \cite{SRPO, AlignProp}, optimize target rewards based on explicit reward signals or implicit feedback from preference datasets \cite{PickAPic, HPS}.
-While training-based alignment methods effectively reshape the distribution to close to a desired target distribution, their overall performance remains constrained.
-Since the generation requirements and inputs to the model (\ie, users' input prompts and the sampled initial random noise) vary across use cases, fine-tuning through a set of model parameters may not account for every combination of the desires in \cref{fig:iteration}.
-As a result, it often suffers from the reward over-optimization problem (\eg, reward hacking), leading to a severe loss of diversity and creativity.
+Diffusion model alignment can be approached through fine-tuning and test-time scaling.
+Fine-tuning alignment approaches, including Reinforcement Learning (RL) \cite{SPO, DiffusionDPO, DiffusionKTO, DanceGRPO, MixGRPO} and direct backpropagation \cite{SRPO, AlignProp, DRaFT, DRTune}, optimize target rewards based on explicit reward signals or implicit feedback from preference datasets \cite{PickAPic, HPS}.
+While training-based alignment methods effectively reshape the distribution to close to a desired target distribution, their generalization ability remains limited.
+Since inputs to the model, including textual prompts and sampled initial noise, vary considerably across use cases, a fixed set of fine-tuned parameters cannot sufficiently account for every combination of user intent, as illustrated in Fig.~\ref{fig:iteration}.
+Consequently, fine-tuning-based alignment often suffers from reward over-optimization (\eg, reward hacking) \cite{DAS, Alignment,DRaFT, AIG_Diversity}, leading to a loss of sample diversity and generation quality.